musgravehill/mezzio-docker-ssl/README.md

 2. UUID in Doctrine.
 Interface or explicit version?
 UuidV7?

+3. Use HTTP status codes to help convey error status.
+   Provide sufficient error detail to clients.

+   RFC 7807 provides a standard format for returning problem details from HTTP APIs.
+In particular, it specifies the following:

+Error responses MUST use standard HTTP status codes in the 400 or 500 range to detail the general category of error.
+Error responses will be of the Content-Type application/problem, appending a serialization format of either json or xml: application/problem+json, application/problem+xml.
+Error responses will have each of the following keys: detail, a human-readable description of the specific error. type, a unique URI for the general error type, generally pointing to human-readable documentation of that given type. title, a short, human-readable title for the general error type; the title should not change for given types. status, conveying the HTTP status code; this is so that all information is in one place, but also to correct for changes in the status code due to usage of proxy servers.
+Optionally, an instance key may be present, with a unique URI for the specific error; this will often point to an error log for that specific response.

+## additional
 2.  === Domain purity ===
     Отделить Infrastructure Doctrine Entity от Domain Entity.
     Сделать Domain\RepositoryInterface, а Infrastructure\Doctrine будет implements эти интерфейсы.